yandex-cloud/docs/en/_includes/load-balancer-limits.md

 Health checks are transmitted from the IP address range `198.18.235.0/24`.

-Consider the number of simultaneous connections [limit](../vpc/concepts/limits.md) when attaching a target resource to the load balancer.
+When connecting resources to the load balancer, keep in mind the [limit](../vpc/concepts/limits.md#limits) on the maximum number of simultaneous TCP/UDP connections per VM.